maheshmohanmr/maheshmohanmr.github.io/_talks/CVAI_StructuralAnalysis_ons.md

 location: "IIT Kharagpur, India"
 ---
 <p style="text-align:left;">
-   This section contains a series of SPAI Group's expositions (or resources) that focus on Complex-valued AI in Structural Analysis.
+  This section contains a series of SPAI Group's expositions (or resources) that focus on Complex-valued AI for Sturcutal Analysis, under the joint guidance of  Drs. <a href="https://www.linkedin.com/in/sumithsree/?originalSubdomain=in">Sumith Sreedhar</a> and Mahesh Mohan M R.
 </p>
 <html>
 <head>